skyrimunificationproject/skyrimunificationproject.github.io/final.markdown

 Click Build at the top of the window.
 Some warnings (npc conflict, suspicious masters) are expected due to the way the mods are organized.
 Click the large Build button at right.

 Allow the build process to complete.
 Close EasyNPC, refresh MO2, and enable the new mod.
-Completely disable all mods in NPC - Retextures other than Modpocalypse - Resources, RS Children/Realistic RS Children, RS Children/RRSC patches, and Project ja-Kha'jay and associated direct patches.
+Completely disable all mods in NPC - Retextures other than RS Children/Realistic RS Children, RS Children/RRSC patches, and Project ja-Kha'jay and associated direct patches.

-If using Project Arch, also disable RTDocks - High Poly Head.esp.

 Edit the NPC Appearances Merged.esp file in xEdit and set the header version to 1.71.